divnori/divnori.github.io/_pages/cv.md

 Experience
 ======
-* **Computational Metabolomics Researcher, Broad Institute of MIT and Harvard, Summer 2022** --fill in after summer--

-* **Deep Learning Researcher, Broad Institute of MIT and Harvard, Summer 2022** --fill in after summer--

 * **AI-Based Drug Design Researcher, Coley Group @ MIT College of Computing, January 2022 - present**
   * Built a graph neural network-based deep generative molecular model to design potent new therapeutic degraders for a specific protein of interest using reinforcement learning